Timinator2000/Algorithm_X/08 - your turn/07 - no spoon 2 matrix.md

 ![No Spoon 2 - OOD](ClassesWithLists.png)
 <BR>

-This is one of the toughest Algorithm X puzzle on [Codingame](https://www.codingame.com) due to the amount of multiplicity.
+This is one of the toughest Algorithm X puzzle on [CodinGame](https://www.codingame.com) due to the amount of multiplicity.
 The requirements are straightforward.
-Just like Emma needed some number of lessons for Mrs. Knuth – Part III, each Node needs some number of links.
+Just like Ella needed some number of lessons for Mrs. Knuth – Part III, each Node needs some number of links.

 __Step 1:__ Loop through all `Node`s and create the appropriate requirements.